LogoLogo

 -keepattributes SourceFile, LineNumberTable

-Though beneficial for troubleshooting crashes using stack traces, there was no way for developers to omit this rule if desired to do so.
+Though beneficial for using stack traces, there was no way for developers to omit this rule if desired to do so.
 In version 6.x, we have omitted this rule from our libraries.

 Important